 To receive new articles, resources, tools, talks, webinars and videos each month in your email inbox, complete the form on the left.

-The general format is a 2-hour virtual meetup (using Zoom), open to everyone, focussed on psychological safety theory, practice, and related topics.
+We run regular online meetups and Open Lean Coffee events as well as annual in-person Psych Safety Days in different locations .
+The general online meetup format is a 2-hour virtual meetup (using Zoom), open to everyone, focussed on psychological safety theory, practice, and related topics.
 We start off with a brief introduction and housekeeping, followed by a 25-minute talk, and then group discussions (but there’s no expectation to speak up – you may remain silent, with your video off, for the entire meetup if you wish).

 Thanks to the folks at the psychsafety community for helping organise it.
 Find out more at our meetup page.